 First-Party, Second-Party, and Third-Party Data: Understanding the Differences

-This might include a customer’s name, address, contact info, order history, browsing history, etc. Should they choose to do so, a business could then share that information with another company that has a similar audience.
+This might include customer data and personal information such as name, address, contact info, order history, browsing history, etc. Should they choose to do so, a business could then share that information with another company that has a similar audience.